aquasecurity/trivy/docs/community/contribute/checks/overview.md

 In the example above, you'll notice properties are being accessed from the `input.aws` object.
 The full set of schemas containing all of these properties is [available here](https://github.com/aquasecurity/defsec/tree/master/pkg/rego/schemas).
 You can match the schema name to the type of input you want to scan.

 You should also write a test for your rule(s).
-There are many examples of these in the `checks/cloud` directory.
+There are many examples of these in the `checks/cloud` directory ([Link](https://github.com/aquasecurity/trivy-policies/tree/main/checks/cloud)).
+More information on how to write tests for Rego checks is provided in the [custom misconfiguration](../../../docs/scanner/misconfiguration/custom/testing.md) section of the docs.

+## Generate docs

 Finally, you'll want to generate documentation for your newly added rule.
 Please run `make docs` to generate the documentation for your new policy and submit a PR for us to take a look at.

+## Example PR

 You can see a full example PR for a new rule being added here: [https://github.com/aquasecurity/defsec/pull/1000](https://github.com/aquasecurity/defsec/pull/1000).